 The Ultimate Plastic Bag, Melt-in-Your-Mouth, Glazed Raspberry Thumbprint Cookies

 Thumbprint cookies are as old as the hills, but like everything that was ever awesome, it comes around again, and we call it retro.
 But these aren't just any old thumbprint cookies, however.
 These are the ultimate in taste, texture, and flavor.
-You can fill them with so many different fillings that change up the look and taste, so you can have a different cookie every day of the of the month and still have more to try.
+You can fill them with so many different fillings that change up the look and taste, so you can have a different cookie every day of the month and still have more to try.

 The Secret With These Cookies Is the Kind of Flour Used

 Pastry flour and also rice flour are both much finer than what is called all-purpose flour.
-They help create the melt-in-your -mouth texture that you don't often find in different types of cookies.
-Depending how much the combinations and the different quantities of flours are added to a recipe, will create crisp, soft, or different textures of cookies.
-The type of cookies you may want to be more soft, like sugar cookies or chocolate chip cookies can be accomplished by a change of flour or even adjusting the baking time.
+They help create the melt-in-your-mouth texture that you don't often find in different types of cookies.
+Depending on how much the combinations and the different quantities of flours are added to a recipe, will create crisp, soft, or different textures of cookies.
+The type of cookies you may want to be softer, like sugar cookies or chocolate chip cookies can be accomplished by a change of flour or even adjusting the baking time.
 Some cookies like these thumbprint cookies need to be cooked through so the texture is not doughy but still seem soft and nicely textured using these lighter flours rather than shortening the baking time.

 Tips on How to Make Thumbprint Cookies in a Plastic Bag

-- We are using a sturdy zip lock type bag to mix the ingredients together.
-It saves the necessity for space consuming equipment in a small space like a dorm.
+- We are using a sturdy ziplock type bag to mix the ingredients together.
+It saves the necessity for space-consuming equipment in a small space like a dorm.

-- If you can squish the ingredients together there is no other baking skill needed except how to measure them and the ability to follow the recipe.
+- If you can squish the ingredients together, there is no other baking skill needed except how to measure them and the ability to follow the recipe.

-- Try buying your ingredients in bulk so you only need to buy what you need for a recipe.
-It will cost you less that way and it will take up way less room.
+- Try buying your ingredients in bulk, so you only need to buy what you need for a recipe.
+It will cost you less that way, and it will take up way less room.

 - Measuring the ingredients entails fluffing up the dry ingredients then spooning them into a measuring spoon or a measuring cup then leveling the surface with the back of a knife, allowing the excess to fall back into the container to use next time.
 Do not tap the measuring utensil or packing the ingredients in it.
 You will end up with a hard, dry cookie with which you may be disappointed.

-- When the cookies come out of the toaster oven leave them to cool completely before you move them or glaze them, otherwise the cookies may be too soft and will crumble and fall apart.
+- When the cookies come out of the toaster oven, leave them to cool completely before you move them or glaze them, otherwise the cookies may be too soft and will crumble and fall apart.